mmallindine/Madness-Project/scrollstory/index.md

 ## Endnotes

-[1] Meyerowitz, *How Sex Changed: A History of Transsexuality in the United States*, Harvard University Press, 2002.
+[1] Joanne Meyerowitz, *How Sex Changed: A History of Transsexuality in the United States* (Harvard University Press, 2002).

-[2] Wells, “Exclusive!
-MD Reveals the Fourth Sex!: Not Male, Not Female, and Not Homosexual.”
+[2] Arnold Wells, “Exclusive!
+MD Reveals the Fourth Sex!: Not Male, Not Female, and Not Homosexual,” *The National Insider*, July 19, 1964.

-[3] John D'Emilio and Estelle B. Freedman, *Intimate Matters: A History of Sexuality in America*, Harper and Row Publishers, 1988.
+[3] John D'Emilio and Estelle B. Freedman, *Intimate Matters: A History of Sexuality in America* (Harper and Row Publishers, 1988).

 [4] Edward Podolsky and Carlson Wade, "What is Trans-Sexualism," in *Transvestism Today: The Phenomena of Men Who Dress as Women*, Epic Publishing Co., Inc., 1960.

 [5] Podolsky and Wade, "The Law Looks at Transvestism," in *Transvestism Today*.

-[6] Lawrence R. Samuel, *Sexidemic: A Cultural History of Sex in America*, Rowman and Littlefield Publishers, Inc., 2013, 23-24.
+[6] Lawrence R. Samuel, *Sexidemic: A Cultural History of Sex in America* (Rowman and Littlefield Publishers, Inc., 2013), 23-24.

-[7] Bruno Bettelheim, "The Outside World" in *Love is Not Enough: The Treatment of Emotionally Disturbed Children*, The Free Press, 1950.
+[7] Bruno Bettelheim, "The Outside World" in *Love is Not Enough: The Treatment of Emotionally Disturbed Children*, (The Free Press, 1950).

 [8] Bettelheim, "In the Bathroom," in *Love is Not Enough*.

-[9] Rainer, John D. and Kenneth Z. Altahuler, eds. *Psychiatry and the Deaf*.
-U.S. Department of Health, Education, and Welfare: Social and Rehabilitation Service.
-1967.
-43-48.
+[9] John D. Rainer, and Kenneth Z. Altahuler, eds. *Psychiatry and the Deaf* (U.S. Department of Health, Education, and Welfare: Social and Rehabilitation Service.
+1967), 43-48.

-[10] *Diagnostic and Statistical Manual: Mental Disorders*, American Psychiatric Association, 1952, 38-39.
+[10] American Psychiatric Association, *Diagnostic and Statistical Manual of Mental Disorders*, 1st ed.
+(Washington, DC: American Psychiatric Association, 1952) 38-39.

-[11] Miriam G. Reumann, *American Sexual Character: Sex, Gender, And National Identity in the Kinsey Reports*, University of California Press, 2005, 21-26, 183-187.
+[11] Miriam G. Reumann, *American Sexual Character: Sex, Gender, And National Identity in the Kinsey Reports* (University of California Press, 2005), 21-26, 183-187.

 [12] Hugo G. Beigel, "The Myth of Latent Femininity in the Male," *Turnabout: A Magazine of Transvestism*, no. 5 (Spring 1965), 3-5.

-[13] Gary Alinder, "Psychiatry: Crime Against Nature," *Great Speckled Bird*, 1970, 6-7.
+[13] Gary Alinder, "Psychiatry: Crime Against Nature," *Great Speckled Bird*, June 15, 1970, 6-7.